L to R R to L Alpha

 Featured Route For Southeast Corner

-From the Skyline Traverse Ledge area, move up and right onto the east face and locate some old pins.
+From the end of P1 of Skyline Traverse, move up and right onto the east face and locate some old pins.
 Climb past an old pin and gain the small, blocky ledges.
 Move up and right to the prominent left-facing inside corner.
 Climb the corner to a point where you can step left onto the face, just below the overhang.
 Move up, place pro, pull the overhang on the right side, and move up to a small ledge (get pro here).
 Climb the face to the top (5.4 climbing on the face...pro is possible but you h...[more]
 Browse More Classics in WV